aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 a = [0, 1, 2, 4]
 b = a
 b[0] = 5
-print(a)
 ```

 In the second line of the cell, we are referencing with `b` the same sequence as `a` and we are not copying this sequence to another location in memory.
 So when we write `b[0] = 5` we are accessing the same location in memory as `a[0]` and this affects the content of the sequence.

 Now consider how this can cause possible unwanted behaviors when calling functions: